natashaclerkin/bia-MS3/README.md

 - [Google Fonts](https://fonts.google.com/) to style the website fonts.
 - [Figma](https://figma.com) to create the wireframes for the project and customize images for the homepage.
 - [Chrome Dev Tools](https://developers.google.com/web/tools/chrome-devtools) to consistently test the site and run reports from Lighthouse.
-- [Color Hex](https://www.color-hex.com/) to create the color palette for my project and help structure the UI for the site.
+- [Color Hex](https://www.color-hex.com/) to create the colour palette for my project and help structure the UI for the site.
 - [Color Contrast Accessibility Validator](https://color.a11y.com/) to test for colour contrast on the project.
 - [W3C Markup Validation Service](https://validator.w3.org/) to check the markup validity of Web documents in HTML.
 - [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/) to check the validity of my CSS in the project.
 - [JS Hint Validator](https://jshint.com/) to analyze and ensure the source code complies with coding rules.
 - [Pep8 Online](http://pep8online.com/) to check code for PEP8 requirements in Python.
-- [WAVE Web Accessibility Evaluation Tool](https://wave.webaim.org/) to check the site for Accessibility compatibility and highlight any potenial issues.
+- [WAVE Web Accessibility Evaluation Tool](https://wave.webaim.org/) to check the site for Accessibility compatibility and highlight any potential issues.
 - [Am I Responsive?](http://ami.responsivedesign.is/) to provide a preview of the site across a variety of popular devices.